CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 When autonegotiation is enabled on a port, the behavior is as follows:

 - On Mellanox platforms, when autoneg is *ON*, the port is always in autodetect mode.
 The port steps through a list of possible autoneg, speed and FEC settings for the port and module combination until the link comes up.
 The default configuration is autoneg *ON*, which essentially means *autodetect on* for Mellanox switches.
-- On Broadcom platforms, if autoneg is available on the Ethernet type, it is enabled.
-On Ethernet types that do not support autoneg, Cumulus Linux treats autoneg as *autodetect*.
-At the port hardware level it sets:
-  - Autoneg to OFF.
-  - Speed to the max speed defined in `ports.conf`.
-  - FEC to RS on 100G, FEC BaseR on 25G, and OFF everywhere else.

 Autodetect is a local feature.
 The neighbor is assumed to either be configured with autoneg off and speed, duplex and FEC set manually, or using some equivalent algorithm to determine the correct speed, duplex and FEC settings.